use-init/init/docs/scss.md

 Init is using Sass with its .scss file format.
 Sass is a CSS preprocessor providing non-standardized functions and methods.
 You can read about the language in the [official Sass documentation](http://sass-lang.com/).

-In init we modularize our styles in several components.
-We have therefore divided the styles in the following folders:
+In INIT we modularize our styles in several components.
+We have therefore divided the styles into the following folders:

 - [elements](../scss/elements) contains `_typography.scss` by default where you put your typographic styles in.
 - [helpers](../scss/helpers) contains `_helpers.scss` like `.clearfix` / `.hidden` classes.